- Go Hiking

 After taking in the view, turn around and proceed south on the yellow-blazed Minisink Trail.
-You’re now following the western side of the ridge and paralleling the Metro-North Port Jervis Line, which is visible periodically immediately to the west (right).
+You’re now following the western side of the ridge and paralleling the Metro-North Port Jervis Line, which is visible in places immediately to the west (right).
 Unlike the trail along the eastern side of the ridge, which is nearly level, the trail along the western face features a number of rather steep ups and downs.

-The Minisink Trail descends along a power line access road, then descends more steeply on a footpath.
-At the base of the descent, it passes an attractive stand of rhododendron at the base of the descent, then climbs again to emerge onto an exposed section of the ridge, with west-facing views.
-This section was badly burned a few years ago.
-The trail next descends through a dense understory of blueberry and continues through a hemlock grove.
+The Minisink Trail descends on switchbacks along an old power line access road, then descends more steeply on a footpath.
+At the base of the descent, it passes an attractive stand of rhododendron, then climbs again to emerge onto an exposed section of the ridge, with west-facing views.
+Look carefully for blazes in this area.
+The trail soon descends and continues through a hemlock grove.

 Upon reaching an outcrop of massive boulders, the trail turns right and descends steeply along the boulders.
-After a short level stretch, the trail again begins to climb, with a short side trail leading out towards the railroad tracks to the right.
+After a short level stretch, the trail again begins to climb, with a short side trail leading out to the right towards the railroad tracks.
 Soon, the trail begins to run along the side of a hill, with some ups and downs.
-In several places, it runs along a steep escarpment to the right and passes some more rock outcrops to the left.
+In several places, it runs along a steep escarpment on the right and passes more massive rock outcrops on the left.

-After about two miles of hiking along the western side of the ridge, the trail joins a woods road for a short distance, then bears left and continues on a footpath.
+After nearly two miles of hiking along the western side of the ridge, the trail joins a woods road for a short distance, then bears left and continues on a footpath.
 A quarter mile beyond, you’ll reach the junction with the red-blazed Lenape Ridge Trail.
 Turn right and follow the co-aligned red and yellow trails back to the trailhead.